farhanishraq17/Synapse-Synchrony---server/Prompt.md

-# PLS EVALUATE THE ENTIRE BACKEND
+# Here is the entire backend code

 ### SERVER.JS